ProtQuant/score-peptides/README.md

   In this case, the simple peptides are: [BBK, MBBK, ...]

-  BBK is considered to occur in prot2.
+  BBK is not considered to occur in prot2.

   * Should we consider BBK occur in prot2 ?
 Since there are lots of peptides, which are located at the beginning of a protein, missing the first "M", and we consider them occur in that protein.